tenatek/aniame/README.md

 Used to indicate that the expected value is a JSON object.

-With `object`s, the _descriptor_ must contain the `properties` key to describe what the object should contain. `properties`'s value should be an object with the expected keys, and, for each key, a _descriptor_ of the key's expected value.
+With `object`s, the _descriptor_ must contain the `properties` property to describe what the object should contain. `properties`'s value should be an object containing the _descriptors_ of each expected properties.

 ```javascript
 {